phodal/awesome-iot/README.md

 ## Middleware

-* [OpenIoT](https://github.com/OpenIotOrg/openiot) - The OpenIoT middleware infrastructure will support flexible configuration and deployment of algorithms for collection
 * [Kaa ★ 234 ⧗ 0](https://github.com/kaaproject/kaa) - Kaa open-source middleware platform for building, managing, and integrating connected products with the Internet of Everything.
+* [OpenIoT ★ 205 ⧗ 0](https://github.com/OpenIotOrg/openiot) - The OpenIoT middleware infrastructure will support flexible configuration and deployment of algorithms for collection

 ## Toolkits inlucde Non-OS